How Long Does Invisalign Take?

 People who have smaller sized teeth as compared to their jawbone or have excess tissue growth may have gaps between their teeth.
 As is the case with crowding, minor gaps will take less time to fill.
 If the gaps are larger, it may take up to 18 months to fix your teeth.

 In some cases, your jaw may be too large and it may not be possible to close the gap with just Invisalign treatment.
-In this case, our doctors may recommend another treatment option.
+In this case, our doctors may recommend another treatment option like traditional braces, damon braces or Insignia.
+Patients with a gummy smile or gummy teeth may need an aesthetic gum lift to reveal more of the tooth after braces.

 It is easier to straighten a child or a teenager’s teeth since the jaw is still growing at that time and the teeth can move faster.
 That is why you see a lot of middle and high school students wearing braces.